cloudfieldcz/shieldoo-mesh-docs/docs/pages/1_user/02_connect_me.md

 {: .note }
 > Shieldoo icon
 >
-> The icon in the system tray provides visual aid about the current status of the Shieldoo Mesh client.
+> The icon in the system tray provides visual aid about the current status of the Shieldoo Secure Network client.
 >
 > - __Not Connected__ or not yet signed in
 > ![](../../images/ConnectMe12.png)